-Researchers at UT Southwestern Medical Center have found a mechanism used by some types of bacteria that cause food poisoning that they use to sense when they are in the human gut, where they release the toxins that cause illness.
+Researchers at UT Southwestern Medical Center have found a mechanism used by some types of bacteria that cause food poisoning.
+That mechanism is used to tell the bacteria when they are in the human gut, where they release the toxins that cause illness.
 Scientists studied Vibrio parahaemolyticus, a bacterium that grows in shellfish in saltwater during the summer months.

 Vibrio is one of the leading causes of food poisoning worldwide.
 And rising ocean temperatures because of global warming have contributed to the pathogen’s growth.
 When people eat raw or undercooked seafood that contains the bacteria, they get sick.

 Dr. Kim Orth, Professor of Molecular Biology and Biochemistry at UT Southwestern and senior author of the study, said, “during recent years, rising temperatures in the ocean have contributed to this pathogen’s worldwide dissemination.”
-Vibrio infections cause 80,000 illnesses and 100 deaths in the United States every year.
+Government officials say that vibrio infections cause about 80,000 illnesses and 100 deaths in the United States every year.

 The study revealed that two proteins made by the bacteria work together to detect and capture bile salts in human intestines.
 Bile salts are present in the intestine to help digest fatty food.
 Those salts are used as a signal by the bacteria to release the toxins that make people sick.